Explore how your team can use Hiver.

 There are many ways to measure customer satisfaction, but the customer satisfaction survey is one of the most popular.
 That’s because it’s straightforward and simple.
 Customers find it easy to understand, and it’s an extremely useful measure for businesses.
 In fact, close to 41% of customer service teams say it’s their most important metric, according to Hiver’s Customer Service Benchmark report.

-csat question
+csat question for customer feedback

 CSAT question to collect customer feedback